The Perfect Finish

 Combine Your Folded Strips In Pairs

-Next, you’re going to use your fast fuse again to tape your pieces together in pairs as seen above.
+Next, you’re going to use your adhesive again to tape your pieces together in pairs as seen above.
 Obviously, you’ll tape the bigger pieces together, and the smaller pieces together.
 For the smallest strip, you’ll add a piece of tape to the edge and roll it into a circle as shown.

 Next, you’ll make crosses (or X’s) with your newly combined pieces.
 Again, large pieces go together and small pieces go together.
 Attach them with the fast fuse tape and press together well so they’ll stick.
 Once you’re done they will like this: